aryansaxenadev/ECommerce/README.md

 PayPal SDK: Integrate PayPal's API for payment processing.
 Django REST Framework: Facilitate API development for communication with the frontend.
 Database: Utilize Django's ORM to interact with the database (e.g., PostgreSQL).

-Monitoring: Monitor the integration in production.
-Set up logging and error tracking to identify and resolve issues promptly.

-Documentation: Document the integration process, including setup instructions, API endpoints, and any custom logic implemented.
-Provide documentation for developers who may need to maintain or modify the integration in the future.